-Learning your times tables can feel like a very daunting task.
+Learning your times tables can feel like a daunting task.
 With a seemingly endless string of multiplications to memorise, it can be hard to know where to begin!
-Luckily, there’s a handy trick to make memorising times tables easy: learning them in a specific order.
+Luckily, there’s a handy trick that makes times tables easy: learning them in a specific order.

-Below, we explain the best order to learn times tables in, in-line with the national curriculum.
-Armed with our recommendations, your child will be on the road to becoming a multiplications master in no time!
+Below, we explain the best order to learn times tables in, in line with the national curriculum.
+Armed with our recommendations, your child will soon be on the road to becoming a multiplications master!

-We recommend that you start off by learning the 2 times table.
-The 2 times table makes a fantastic foundation-block for learning other tables and will come in handy in maths more generally.
+We recommend starting off by learning the 2 times table.
+The 2 times table is a fantastic foundation block for learning other tables and will come in handy in maths more generally.
 For example, your child will soon realise that multiplying by 2 is the same as doubling!

 Next, move on to the 3 times table.
 This is where things can start to feel a little tricky, but fear not!
 Be sure to check out our fun ideas to help learn trickier tables.
-Using DoodleTables for just ten minutes a day is another great (and fun!) way to practice more challenging tables.
+Using DoodleTables for 10 minutes a day is another great way to practise tricky tables.

 After this, head to the 8 times table.
 By building on their understanding of the 2 and 4 times tables, learning this table should be fairly simple.

-Playing the 60 Second Challenge in DoodleTables is a fantastically fun way to do this, where children battle against the clock to see how many answers they can answer correctly before time runs out.
+Playing the 60 Second Challenge in DoodleTables is a great way to do this.
+During the game, learners battle against the clock to see how many answers they can answer before time runs out!

 By tailoring exercises to your child’s strengths and weaknesses, DoodleTables supports your child at every stage of their multiplications journey.